 How Do Push-Ups Help Runners

 Push-ups can be an indicator as to what your running style is like and what you may need to do to improve it!
 So, here are some ways push ups help runners:

 #1 – Push Ups Strengthen Your Core

-When you do a push up, you have to try and ensure your whole body is locked into position.
+When you do a push-up, you have to try and ensure your whole body is locked into position.
 Your bum and tummy can’t be slacking, but must be in a fairly straight and firm position.
 It requires quite a bit of strength to maintain that position whilst moving up and down.
-If your stomach and pelvis sink towards the ground during the downwards phase of the push up, it is likely you core needs strengthening and that your shoulders are unstable.
-Runners who perform these type of ‘soft’ push ups are more likely to run with an overextended stride which can lead to debilitating problems such as lower back and IT band pain.
+If your stomach and pelvis sink towards the ground during the downwards phase of the push-up, it is likely your core needs strengthening and that your shoulders are unstable.
+Runners who perform these type of ‘soft’ push-ups are more likely to run with an overextended stride which can lead to debilitating problems such as lower back and IT band pain.
 By strengthening your core you can reduce the risk of these problems and run faster!